Anadema/Cognitive-Weaponization-Matrix/Readme.md

 <p align="center">
   <img width="500" height="300" src="./Image/matrix.jpg"><br><br>
-  "If you think you have nothing to hide, then you will lose everything."<br><br>
+  "If you think you have nothing to hide, it means you have already lost everything."<br><br>
   <i>Arsène White</i>
 </p>